 Fish and Shellfish

-Lake Norman has an abundance of fish and shellfish in the water.
-Anglers love spending the day trying to catch black bullheads, blue catfish, bluegills, channel catfish, crappie, flathead catfish, largemouth bass, sauger, smallmouth bass, spotted bass, and striped bass.
-There are also walleye, white bass, yellow perch, and yellowfin bream.
+Lake Norman has an abundance of fish and shellfish in its water.
+Anglers love spending the day trying to catch black bullheads, blue catfish, channel catfish, crappie, flathead catfish, largemouth bass, sauger, smallmouth bass, spotted bass, and striped bass.
+There are also walleye, white bass, and yellow perch.
+Several species of sunfish (bluegills, shellcrackers, redbreasts, and warmouths)—colloquially referred to with the catch-all term “bream” by Carolina anglers—become very good fishing in May during their spawning season when they seek out shallow waters for their beds.

 However, don’t forget the shellfish!
 The lake has plenty of crayfish and heelsplitter mussels.